It turns out that just about every audience loves to learn something while they’re being entertained.

 And when it comes right down to it, there’s no substitute for getting out there and getting that experience with diverse audiences of live human beings.

-Whether that means “learning while you earn,” or doing a bunch of free performances in the kinds of places you ultimately want to be working, it’s really the only way to get your feet wet and see what’s going to work for you.
+Whether this means “learning while you earn,” or doing a handful of free performances first, it’s really the only way to get your feet wet and see what’s going to work for you.

 I’m Happy to Brainstorm A Bit